openpowerquality/opq/gitbook/view/installation.md

 $ meteor npm install
 ```

-To bring up the OPQ system and connect to the default MongoDB database:
+To bring up the OPQView system and connect to the default MongoDB database:

 ```
 meteor npm run start